simon-m-mudd/simon-m-mudd.github.io/publications/index.md

 share: false
 ---

-The links on this page are to the article of record.
+The links on this page are to the article of record (click on the doi).
 Not all of them are open access.
 To access copies of the papers you can go to:

 [google scholar: Simon M. Mudd](http://scholar.google.co.uk/citations?user=9iv6l7wAAAAJ&hl=en)